-For most domestic sales, we enter into agreements with healthcare supply contracting companies, commonly referred to as Group Purchasing Organizations ("GPOs"), which enable us to sell and distribute our products to their member hospitals.
-Our agreements with GPOs typically include negotiated pricing for all group members established at time of GPO contract execution.
+For many domestic sales, we enter into agreements with integrated delivery health systems and healthcare supply contracting companies, commonly referred to as Group Purchasing Organizations ("GPOs").

+GPO agreements enable us to sell and distribute our products to their member hospitals.
+Our agreements with GPOs typically include negotiated pricing for all group members established at the time of GPO contract execution.
+Under these agreements, we are required to pay the GPOs a fee of three percent of the sales of our products to members of the GPO.
 We do not sell to GPOs.
 Hospitals, group practices and other acute care facilities that are members of a GPO, purchase products directly from us under the terms of our GPO agreements.

 We recognize revenue when all of the following criteria are met: we have a contract with a customer that creates enforceable rights and obligations; promised products or services are identified; the transaction price, or the amount we expect to receive, is determinable and we have transferred control of the promised products or services to the customer.
 We consider transfer of control evidenced upon the passage of title and risks and rewards of ownership to the customer, which is typically at a point in time, except for our extended warranty agreements.
 We allocate the transaction price using the relative standalone selling price method.

-Customer sale prices for our MRI compatible IV infusion pump systems and related disposables and services are contractually fixed over the GPO contract term.
+Customer sale prices for our medical devices and related disposables and services are contractually fixed over the contract term.
 We recognize a receivable at the point in time we have an unconditional right to payment.
 Payment terms are typically within 45 days after transferring control to U.S. customers.
 Most international distributors are required to pay a portion of the transaction price in advance and the remaining amount within 30 days of receiving the related products.
 Accordingly, we have elected to use the practical expedient that allows us to ignore the possible existence of a significant financing component within the contract.